 If your dog ate a small amount of raw steak, you might not need to do anything at all.

-However, if the steak contained bones or was a significant portion of your dog’s meal, you should be on the lookout for signs and symptoms that suggest an illness.
+However, if there were steak bones or was a significant portion of your dog’s meal, you should be on the lookout for signs and symptoms that suggest an illness.

-If your dog shows any signs described above after eating raw meat, contact your veterinarian promptly.
+If your dog shows any signs described above after eating raw meat, contact your veterinarian right away!